zmasek/shamrock/docs/source/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~

 While it's easy to obtain a token from Trefle and use the library on the server, it becomes tricky
 when one wants to use it on the browser side.
-This is achieved by periodically obtaining JWT token.
+This is achieved by periodically obtaining a JWT
+token.

 It is still a server call because the common token needs to be provided.
 Once the Shamrock is
 initialized, using a normal token, this is called to obtain a JWT::